-Staff available for support in the Dean of Students Office include Vijay Pendakur, Dean of Students; Marla Love, Senior Associate Dean of Students, Diversity & Equity; and Mary Beth Grant, Senior Associate Dean of Students.
+Staff available for support in the Dean of Students Office include Marla Love, Interim Dean of Students; Diversity & Equity; and Mary Beth Grant, Senior Associate Dean of Students.

 - The Office of Academic Diversity Initiatives offers general advising on personal and academic support, as well as planning for future academic and professional aims and referrals specifically for undocumented students as part of the trailblazers program.